UK Accountants for Cryptotraders

 How are Cryptocurrency Taxed?
-Do I need to pay tax on my cryptocurrency?
+Do I need to pay UK tax on my cryptocurrency?

 Most individuals will be subject to Capital Gains Tax on their profits from crypto trading.
 Details of how Capital Gains Tax is paid can be found here.
 Although, calculating any profit from cryptoassets can be complex as many cryptoassets are traded on exchanges that do not use pound sterling and it is also common for one cryptoasset to be exchanged for another.
 This can be further complicated as a result of the volatility of the crypto market and valuing your cryptoassets on disposal.

 In rare circumstances an individual will be considered to be carrying on a business trading cryptoassets and be required to pay Income Tax and National Insurance on their cryptoassets, the most common instances being: